 Kenyan Coffee: How to Buy, Brew And Enjoy It Like a True Coffee Connoisseur

-Kenyan coffee is widely considered to be among the best in the world.
+Kenyan beans are widely and consistently considered to be the elite of the elite.

 The #1 bean for light, fruity African flavours.